 - Capers, jar - these a spicy berry that adds a little kick to recipes.

-Add freezer items to your prepper food list.
+Add a few freezer items to your prepper food list.

 - Dinner Sausages, sausages are freezer friendly and make amazing stews or used in a simple cabbage, potatoes, and sausage casserole.